rks/sample-repository/README.md

 # sample-repository
-A sample repository for testing integrations
+A sample repository for testing integrations.